shriya/lettuce-be-friends/README.md

 * Beta test with some friends and fix any bugs in basic event creation, attendee addition
 * Get pickier about security so that personal info (email, cell #) are not accessible to anyone outside of attendees leading up to each event
-* Get pickier about validation of data so that forms are intuitive to fill out & data is what we want/expect
+* Get pickier about validation of data so that forms are intuitive to fill out & data is what we want/expect -- try to have drop-downs that you can also type in (like facebook events) for date and time of events
 * Try to create a photo cropper; display of images including zoom in/out to fit the UI -- things like cropping profile image into a square, having maximum upload size, cropping lettuce header image into a landscape rectangle (cover image style)

 #### Friday June 2